-To provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in the capital markets, to foster capital formation, and to contribute to the stability of the financial system and the reduction of systemic risk.
+To provide protection to investors from unfair, improper or fraudulent practices, to foster fair, efficient and competitive capital markets and confidence in the capital markets, to foster capital formation, and to contribute to the stability of the financial system and the reduction of systemic risk.

 Providing protection to investors is a key part of the OSCOSC See Ontario Securities Commission.+ read full definition’s mandate.
 As a regulatory agency, the OSC administers and enforces the Securities Act (Ontario) and the Commodity Futures Act (Ontario).
 Specifically, the OSC works to protect investors by making and enforcing rules governing the securities industry in Ontario.

 The Investor Office